usaid-cs/yesterday-i-learned/random.md

 1. There are *a lot* of people under the employment category "unremarkable man over 40".
 1. You and Linus Sebastian *and* the tech chap were in London at the same time.
 They were there for [some phone release thing](https://forums.oneplus.com/threads/win-a-trip-to-the-oneplus-6-launch-in-london.824809/).
 1. Search for JIRA issues with your name commented with `comment ~ 'dickhead'`.
-1. Russian gulags are not as lethal as Nazi concentration camps, says [this guy](https://www.quora.com/Why-is-Russian-gulag-so-rarely-mentioned-vs-German-labor-camps-despite-the-fact-that-a-lot-more-people-died-in-the-gulag-system?share=1).
 1. [Battlefield 1](https://en.wikipedia.org/wiki/Battlefield_1) came after Battlefield 4.
 1. ["Flat white"](https://en.wikipedia.org/wiki/Flat_white) is a latte with less milk, that must be introduced to the free nation of Canada.
 1. Sudan speaks Arabic.
 South Sudan speaks [English](https://en.wikipedia.org/wiki/South_Sudan) and [Arabic](http://www.differencebetween.net/miscellaneous/geography-miscellaneous/differences-between-sudan-and-south-sudan/).